laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 If a CBOR-based protocol specification does not explicitly specify serialization, general serialization is implied.
 This means that a compliant decoder for such a protocol is required to accept all forms allowed by general serialization including both definite and indefinite lengths.
-For example, {{-CWT}} does not specify serialization; therefore, a full and proper CWT decoder must be able to handle variable-length CBOR argments plus indefinite-length strings, arrays and maps.
+For example, CBOR Web Token, {{-CWT}} does not specify serialization; therefore, a full and proper CWT decoder must be able to handle variable-length CBOR argments plus indefinite-length strings, arrays and maps.

 In practice, however, it is widely recognized that some CWT decoders cannot process the full range of general serialization, particularly indefinite lengths.
 As a result, CWT encoders typically limit themselves to the subset of serializations that decoders can reliably handle, most notably by never encoding indefinite lengths.